solarwinds/swisnap-cookbook/README.md

 ## Usage

-* As these recipes are not yet published to Chef Supermarket, clone this repoitory in to `swisnap` directory.
+* As these recipes are not yet published to Chef Supermarket, clone this repository in to `swisnap` directory.
 ```
 git clone git@github.com:librato/swisnap-cookbook.git swisnap
 ```